intel/llvm/sycl/doc/SharedLibraries.md

   - Declarations with `__spirv_*` prefix should not be recorded as dependencies since they represent SPIR-V operations and will be transformed to SPIR-V instructions during LLVM->SPIR-V translation.
-- Based on some attributes which could be defined later
+- Based on some attributes (which could be defined later) we may want to avoid listing some functions as imported ones
   - This is needed to have possibility to call device-specific builtins not starting with `__` by forward-declaring them in DPC++ code